isomerpages/nlb-biblioasia/_jul-to-sep-2013/The Way We Were: Evolution of the Singapore Family.md

   Family History”, held from 25 July 2013 to 16 February 2014, Kartini ruminates
   on the question of families in Singapore."
 ---
-#### In conjunction with the launch of the exhibition “Roots: Tracing Family History”, held from 25 July 2013 to 16 February 2014, Kartini ruminates on the question of families in Singapore.
+#### In conjunction with the launch of the exhibition “Roots: Tracing Family History”, held from 25 July 2013 to 16 February 2014, Kartini Saparudin ruminates on the question of families in Singapore.

 <img style="width: 80%;" src="/images/Vol%209%20Issue%202/Singapore%20family/Straits%20Chinese1.jpg">
-<div style="background-color: white;">A photo of Straits Chinese, Tan Ah Boon and his family, in 1860. <i>Courtesy of National Archives Singapore.</i></div>
+<div style="background-color: white;">A studio portrait of Chinese Peranakan Tan Ah Boon and his family, 1860. <i>Courtesy of National Archives Singapore.</i></div>

 At a local university, a sociology lecturer receives the following responses from her students to her question on what a typical Singapore family would look like: a nuclear family, with two children, plus a cat or a dog.
 Do these “educated perceptions” reflect the public imagination of the Singapore family?
-Or, can families be imagined or constructed in other ways?
+Or can families be imagined or constructed in other ways?
 By demystifying family and the “traditional family”, we see that most idealistic notions of family are far from what we might imagine.
-More significantly, an overemphasis on personal responsibility for strengthening family values encourages a way of thinking that leads to moralising rather than mobilising concrete reforms.[^1] Hence, examining families in the past allows us to see the relationship of families to public policies on families.
+More significantly, an overemphasis on personal responsibility for strengthening family values encourages a way of thinking that leads to moralising rather than mobilising concrete reforms.[^1] Hence, examining families in the past allows us to see the relationship between families and public policies on families.

 In this article, we explore how changing family structures in Singapore are a means of understanding Singapore’s history, identity formation as well as changing identities.
 There is no fixed definition of family as the concept is a social construct that varies across time and space.
 Yet, it is the most basic form of human organisation.
 Anthropologists have argued that all human societies are organised into some type of family.
 The universality of family is predicated upon certain characteristics that families are founded upon.

 One basic human social experience is marriage.
 All known human societies have marriages as a legal, social and economic contract between a man and a woman or, until recently, two people of the same sex.
 Families are formed as a result of marriages.
 This union legitimises children born or brought into (through adoption) this union.
 Thus, we state the universality of family because marriage creates family.
 Family creates kin through firstly birth and descent and secondly through conjugality within the marriage institution and in-laws.

 Families fulfil certain functions that enable a child to be fed, clothed and sheltered.
-The survival of the child is highly dependent on his or her family.
+The survival of the child is highly dependent on their family.
 Hence, families, through marriage, regulate sexuality and affect childbirth and childcare.

 Marriage may not be a choice for everyone in modern industrial societies.
 The presence of state orphanages indicates that childcare is not necessarily familial.
 In addition, the changing status of women affects this as well.
-Homosexual unions, cohabitation, single-parent households have introduced diversity to the traditional notion of family.
-Through this lens we can see how families have evolved, in particular how “family” exists and has evolved in Singapore’s history.
+Same-sex union, cohabitation, single-parent households have introduced diversity to the traditional notion of family.
+Through this lens we can see how families have evolved, in particular, how “family” exists and has evolved in Singapore’s history.

-#### **Impressions of different ethnic families before 1820**
+#### **Impressions of Different Ethnic Families before 1820**

 Some former colonial writers have described ethnic families who were early settlers in Singapore.
 How typical or atypical they were of other ethnic families of that time remains to be answered.
 However, these general perceptions by colonial writers are useful starting points in the study of the different types of families that existed in early Singapore.

 One of the earliest accounts of native families in Singapore relates to Malay royalty in the 17th century.
 In 1609, Johann Verken, a German officer of the Vereenigde Oost-Indische Compagnie (VOC) from Meissen (Germany) aboard one of the Dutch vessels under Admiral Peter Willemz Verhoeff, related:

-\[Raja Bongsu\] was in his appearance and body a well-proportioned person, rather tall, softly spoken, and fair skinned both on his body and his face.
-He had brought along with him thirty of his wives, which were of different appearances, and dressed in very fine, colourful clothing.[^2]
+"\[Raja Bongsu\] was in his appearance and body a well-proportioned person, rather tall, softly spoken, and fair skinned both on his body and his face.
+He had brought along with him thirty of his wives, which were of different appearances, and dressed in very fine, colourful clothing."[^2]

 Demonstrating the existence of polygamous unions of the royal family in the area, the relationship between wealth, power and the means to have big families is established.
 Furthermore, Raja Bongsu had wives “of different appearances”.
 This could indicate that they were of different ethnic backgrounds, groups, age or beauty.
 Apart from being a sign of prestige for the kings, the wives could have been part of exchanges between kingdoms.